burodepeper/language-markdown/README.md

 - __Setext headers__ are simply impossible to detect.
 - __Indented code blocks__ have been implemented but are disabled.
 We can't detect if indentation belongs to a code block or a list, and _fenced code blocks_ are a good alternative.
 - __Complex nested emphasis__ proves to be a female dog.
-Please provide real world examples where our solution fails.
+Please provide real life examples where our solution fails.
+- __Multiline inlines__ are a bit of a problem wrapped in a paradox.
+Therefor, especially in the case of emphasis, it has been decided that the limitation of singleline emphasis triumphs over unexpected behaviour when enabling multiline.
+As mentioned above, please provide a real life examples, and we'll see what we can do about it.

 ---